Important Update

 Dear HI Canada Members,

 I have very sad news to share.
-This morning, we received confirmation that our newest hostel, HI Jasper, which opened in 2019, was destroyed in the wildfire burning through Jasper National Park.
-The wildfire, driven by extreme weather conditions, reached the town of Jasper Wednesday evening and has resulted in the total loss of HI Jasper.
+Our newest hostel, HI Jasper, which opened in 2019, was destroyed in the wildfire burning through Jasper National Park in July 2024.
+The wildfire, driven by extreme weather conditions, reached the town of Jasper and has resulted in the total loss of HI Jasper.

 As many of you know firsthand, both HI Athabasca Falls and HI Jasper were much-loved hostels in our network, offering breathtaking access and experiences within Jasper National Park.
 Although we are heartbroken today, we look forward to the future when we can rebuild in Jasper National Park, continuing our mission to bring together travellers from around the world to experience this very extraordinary place.